 The Board recognizes the research and data that demonstrate that immunizations reduce the incidence of vaccine preventable disease in our community and protect those who are immunocompromised and those unable to be vaccinated.
 The Board supports legislation that reduces the number of children who are out of compliance with state immunization requirements, assists schools in monitoring the immunization status of school-aged children and efforts to increase immunization rates across all age groups.
 The Board supports additional funding to increase school nurse capacity and improve access to and utilization of the Washington State Immunization Information System.
-The Board also supports the Department of Health's plan for the equitable allocation and distribution of available vaccinations for COVID-19.
+The Board also supports the Department of Health's efforts to promote vaccination against COVID-19 by making these vaccines accessible.